stefanprodan/openfaas-flux/README.md

 sp/weave-flux
 ```

-You can connect Weave Flux to Weave Cloud using your service token:
+You can connect Weave Flux to Weave Cloud using a service token:

 ```bash
 helm install --name cd \